lichen-community-systems/Flocking/docs/getting-started.md

         }
     }

-From the command line, run <code>npm install</code> to install Flocking.
+From the command line, run <code>npm install</code> to install Flocking and your other dependencies.

 Then, include Flocking's prebuilt JavaScript file, <code>node_modules/flocking/dist/flocking-all.js</code> in your web page using a script tag.
 This file contains all of Flocking, along with its dependencies, packaged up as a single file.